Tobshub/tobsblog-v2/src/content/blog/canny-edge-detection.md

 Notice we 2x `image_width` and iterate by twos, this is because the length of the resulting vector from `sobel_filter` is two times the size of the input image byte array (where each pair of bytes represents a single pixel's gradient magnitude and gradient direction).

-Also, when setting the value of each pixel, we normalise its value relative to the maximum obtained pixel gradient magnitude fron applying the Sobel filter.
+Also, when setting the value of each pixel, we normalise its value relative to the maximum obtained pixel gradient magnitude from applying the Sobel filter.

 <div>
   <img src="https://raw.githubusercontent.com/Tobshub/edging/main/owl-non-max.png" />